edcedcedcedc/computer-science-curriculum-ossu/README.md

 ### 09/02/2025
 - fundamentals of physics - week4, pset2 done, starting pset3 for the next week; its hard, I cannot solve almost anything without examples or hints, but the general concepts I do understand, the only problem is with algorithm design and the strategy design, what is what, which is the hardest part, but in general, I need it more in the theoretical way so, see no problem, I still understand it.
-- data structures, hw3 done, i'll try to move faster with this, too much time, had some bugs with vscode cache and java packages, my hw3 was importing classes from lab3 instead of current hw3 folder, so It was a super pain in the ass for me to fix that, besides the homework itself, which was ok.
+- data structures, hw3 done, I'll try to move faster with this, too much time, had some bugs with vscode cache and java packages, my hw3 was importing classes from lab3 instead of current hw3 folder, It was hard for me to fix that besides the homework itself, which was ok.
 - calc 1b final unit - series; I started to enjoy calculus, in physics I get more practice with it.
 - linear algebra cube project is in progress, I barely started, I know 0 c++, but will get there